 INTEGSCI 261– Entering Research Part ll

-3. IMPORTANT -Refer to the mentor’s research, and especially what you find interesting about it.
+- Research Interest: Mention the mentor’s research and what you find interesting about it.

-4. Related to point three, what do you hope to gain from the research (i.e., experience for med-school, grad school etc., not just to fulfill a requirement)?
+- Purpose: Explain what you hope to gain from the research experience (e.g., experience for med-school, grad school, etc.).

-7. Attach your resume (if you have one); indicate that your resume is attached for their convenience.
+- Attachment: Attach your resume and mention that it is attached for their convenience.

-8. If you do not get a response in 14 days follow-up or send a new batch of emails.
+Important: If you do not get a response in 7-10 days follow-up or send a new batch of emails.
+Note: Some faculty only respond after the second email.

 What course do I enroll in for research credits?